-Information given is based on a knowledge of the components and the ecotoxicology of similar products.
+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Shell Omala S1 W 680 Version Revision Date: SDS Number: Print Date: 04/27/2018 2.2 04/26/2018 800001005751 Date of last issue: 04/25/2018 Information given is based on a knowledge of the components and the ecotoxicology of similar products.
 Unless indicated otherwise, the data presented is representative of the product as a whole, rather than for individual component(s).(LL/EL/IL50 expressed as the nominal amount of product required to prepare aqueous test extract).
 Ecotoxicity Product:

 Toxicity to fish (Acute toxicity)

-Remarks: Expected to be practically non toxic:

-LL/EL/IL50 > 100 mg/I
+Remarks: LL/EL/IL50 > 100 mg/l

+Practically non toxic:

-Toxicity to daphnia and other
+Based on available data, the classification criteria are not met.
+Toxicity to daphnia and other :

 aquatic invertebrates (Acute

 toxicity)

-Remarks: Expected to be practically non toxic:

-LL/EL/IL50 > 100 mg/l
+Remarks: LL/EL/IL50 > 100 mg/l

+Practically non toxic:

+Based on available data, the classification criteria are not met.

 Toxicity to algae (Acute toxicity)

-Remarks: Expected to be practically non toxic:

-LL/EL/IL50 > 100 mg/l
+Remarks: LL/EL/IL50 > 100 mg/l

+Practically non toxic:

+Based on available data, the classification criteria are not met.

 Toxicity to fish (Chronic toxicity)

-: Remarks: Data not available
+Remarks: Data not available

-Toxicity to daphnia and other aquatic invertebrates (Chronic toxicity)
+Toxicity to daphnia and other : aquatic invertebrates (Chronic toxicity)

-: Remarks: Data not available
+Remarks: Data not available

-Toxicity to bacteria (Acute
+Toxicity to microorganisms

-toxicity)
+(Acute toxicity)

-: Remarks: Data not available
+Remarks: Data not available

-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200

-Version 1.4 Revision Date: 12/31/2015 Print Date: 05/02/2016

 Persistence and degradability

 Product:

-Biodegradability : Remarks: Expected to be not readily biodegradable.
-Major constituents are expected to be inherently biodegradable, but contains components that may persist in the environment.
+Biodegradability : Remarks: Not readily biodegradable.
+Major constituents are inherently biodegradable, but contains components that may persist in the environment.
 Bioaccumulative potential Product: